-The College will pay for a student’s bus pass if the student lives beyond 0.5 miles of Alton Campus and is studying a full time course (not including Higher Education courses) and either the student or the parent/carer is in receipt of an income based benefit.
+The College will pay for a student’s bus pass if the student lives beyond 0.5 miles of Alton Campus and is studying a full time course (not including Higher Education courses) and either the student or the parent/carer is in receipt of an income-based benefit.
 There will be no additional cost to pay once we have seen and approved your benefit.
 Stagecoach charges the College £819 per annum for each College bus pass, so it is important that students look after their pass.

-Students who wish to use the train to travel to Alton Campus and who would normally be entitled to a College funded bus pass (in receipt of an income based benefit), may have the equivalent value of the bus pass (for their area) deducted from the termly train pass.
-The remaining cost of the train pass would need to be paid by the student before collecting the pass.
+Students who wish to use the train to travel to Alton Campus and who would normally be entitled to a college-funded bus pass (in receipt of an income-based benefit), may have the equivalent value of the bus pass (for their area) deducted from the termly train pass.
+The remaining cost of the train pass (if necessary) would need to be paid by the student before collecting the pass.
 First-year students will need to supply a passport-style photo when collecting the pass as this will be needed for your SWR photocard.
 Continuing students can use their existing photocard.

-The application form must be returned to the Student Travel & Support Office by mid-August in order to guarantee that your travel pass will be ready for the start of term (we will continue to process application forms after this date but we cannot guarantee when passes will be ready for collection).
+The application form must be submitted or returned to the Student Travel & Support Office (Alton Campus) by 5 August 2022 in order to guarantee that your travel pass will be ready for the start of term (we will continue to process application forms after this date but we cannot guarantee when passes will be ready for collection).

-You can send your application form in even if you do not have your proof of benefit to hand, as this can be provided later.
+You can submit or send your application form in even if you do not have your proof of benefit to hand, as this can be provided later.
 Please make sure all relevant sections are completed fully.
-Please make sure the application form’s terms and conditions are agreed/signed by both the parent/carer and the student – we will have to return any applications that are not signed.
+Please make sure the application form’s terms and conditions are agreed/signed by both the parent/carer and the student – we will have to return any paper applications that are not signed.

 Hampshire County Council assists with travel expenses for post-16 students with special educational needs or students who have an Education, Health and Care Plan (EHCP).
 The support provided requires an annual parental contribution.
 If your child qualifies for free school meals due to low income, the fee may be waived.
 Students wishing to apply for help with transport can do so by accessing the Hampshire County Council website for further details here.